 product samples availability for return, and complainant contact details.

-The employee who receives the Complaint fills out < Form and sends it to Quality Organization.
+The employee who receives the Complaint fills out the Complaint Notification Form and sends it to Quality Organization.

-Quality Organization representative reviews completeness of < record and assigns CRN number.
+Quality Organization representative reviews completeness of Complaint Notification record and assigns Complaint Reference Number (CRN) number.

 Further CRN numbering assignment principle is applied as follows: